biotungsten/diffusion-analysis/README.md

 # diffusion-analysis
 This repository contains the code used to analyze the data (prevalently imagery data) of our diffusion measurements.

 **WARNING!
 This repository is at the moment not up to date and we can not guarantee, that all analyses are working.
+The .py versions of the notebooks are more up to date.
 In case of questions leave an issue or contact biotungsten!**

 ## Overall structure